alexei379/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I implemented it in `Line.py` and `SlidingLaneFinder.py` files.
 In the pipeline I create objects of `Line` class foe left and right line and keep track of the last 5 measurements, including lane starting points, fitted x and y pixels and radius.
 The pipline takes thresholded warped image and sends it as input to `SlidingLaneFinder.find` method.
 `SlidingLaneFinder.find` find finds peaks in histogram to the left and right of the image center and uses it as the starting point of possible lane markings (averaged over last 5 frames).
-After this I find 20 "windows" for each lane moving from the starting point towards the possible next location.
-Window width = 100px, minimum number of pixels to be consdered as part of the line - 30 px.
+After this I find 20 "windows" for each lane moving from the starting point towards the possible next location (window width = 100px, minimum number of pixels to be consdered as part of the line - 30 px).
 While moving the window, I keep track of non-zero pixels.
-After this detected points are added to the line object and based on last 5 frames I fit second level polynomial through the points.
+After this detected points are added to the line object and based on last 5 frames I fit second level polynomial through the points using numpy's `polyfit` function.
 If the resulting quadratic coefficient of left and right lane markings are within 0.0003 of each other, I consider the detected lane as good one and keep found points, otherwise - discard.

 `find` method accepts `debug` parameter, that allows to render the results of lane markings detection.
 The output of it:
-!fit_visual
+![fit_visual]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.